-It is thought that the Chianina breed began in the Bronze Age with the animals brought from Asia and Africa into Italy in 1500 BC.
-Thus Chianina are one of the oldest, if not the oldest of pure-bred bovine breeds.
-It is contentious whether they are derived from the Bos Indicus line of cattle or perhaps the even older Bos Primitus.
+It is believed that the Chianina breed originated in the Bronze Age from animals brought to Italy from Asia and Africa in 1500 BC – making Chianina one of the oldest (if not the oldest) pure-bred bovine breeds.
+Thy have been raised in Italy for more than 22 centuries, deriving from Bos Taurus.

-The Etruscans sacrificed the Chianina's ancestors to their Gods and we have Roman sculptures depicting the breed.
-The Roman Empire was a canny time and Chianina were developed with a dual purpose as both plough pulling and food producers.
-Chianina are deeply rooted in Tuscan history and their snow white coat and huge size has seen them used for triumphal parades and countless festivities, even in modern Italy.
-They have been surperseded by tractors in the field and so today, the Chianina cattle are primarily considered to be some of the most prized meat producers in the world.
+Chianina's ancestors were used by the Etruscans as sacrifices to their Gods, and we have Roman sculptures depicting the breed, with the Romans drawing on the breed both for plough-pulling and as a food source.
+Thus, Chianina are deeply rooted in Tuscan history, with their snow-white coats and huge size seeing them feature in triumphal parades and countless festivities, even in modern Italy.
+From a modern farming perspective, the breed has been surperseded by tractors in the field, so that today, the cattle are primarily used for their meat – and considered some of the most prized meat producers in the world.

-In 1974, the first Chianina semen was imported to Australia (via Canada) where numbers are still small and it is predominately used for cross breeding.
-Their growth rate, especially long legs, high quality meat and heat and disease tolerance make them sought after as a cross breed.
-As the breed is slow growing, it does not suit standard commercial production.
+1974 saw the first Chianina semen was imported into Australia (via Canada).
+As the breed is slow growing and not ideally suited to standard commercial production, their numbers here are still small.
+This has seen them predominately used for cross-breeding: their growth rate, especially long legs, high quality meat and heat and disease tolerance making them a sought after cross-breed.

-Chianina are characterised by short white hair with black skin and mucosa.
-They are born caramel coloured and lighten up as they age.
-The fact that they were bred as work animals supports the premise that they are gentle and largely good tempered.
-They are huge cattle with extensive and well defined muscles; the shoulders, back and rear quarters are especially well formed.
-The meat is red and lean but still retains a marbling of fat among the muscling.
+The fact that they were bred as work animals supports the premise that Chianina are gentle and largely good tempered.
+Born a caramel colour that lightens up with age, they are characterised by their short white hair, and their black skin and mucosa.
+They are huge cattle with extensive and well defined muscles - with their shoulders, back and rear quarters being especially well formed.
+The meat is red and lean but still retains a marbling of fat through the muscling.